BIO

 "I've photographed the social landscape for decades, drawn to the colors and rich graphics of ordinary places.
 I experiment with both harmonious and discordant colors and forms, finding deep satisfaction in integrating them in my practice.
 This sparks amusement and wildly playful improvisation, always inspiring new ways to depict what I find.

-Making photographs has transformed my life, helping me move from living in my head—detached by early trauma—to more fully sensing and experiencing reality.
-For 50 years my camera has been a tool for recovery, allowing me to revel in the simple joy and humor of color, form, place and human gesture without over-thinking.
+Making photographs has transformed my life, helping me move from living in my head—detached by early trauma—to more fully sensing and experiencing actuality.
+For 50 years my camera has been a tool for recovery, allowing me to revel in the simple joy and humor of color, form, place and human gesture in ordinary moments without over-thinking.
 I want to see the extraordinary in the mundane to experience beauty and humor in the unexpected.
 Someone, somewhere along my path said, "you have to share it (your vision) to keep it".
 My work expresses a deeply personal pursuit, so if my images nourish others, like they do for me, that’s an amazing and welcome bonus!"